Yuanbo2020/SoundSCaper/Readme.md

 The trained models of the other 7 models in the paper have been attached to their respective folders.

-If you want to train them yourself, please follow the SSD training steps.
+If you want to train them yourself, please follow the SoundSCaper training steps.

 <br>

 ## Figure

-### 1. Overall framework of the soundscape describer SSD
+### 1. Overall framework of the automatic soundscape captioner (SoundSCaper)

 <h3 align="center"> <p></p></h3>
 <div align="center">